 Polaroid Picture Choices

 With the Polaroid Snap Touch instant digital camera, you have choices!
 You can pick which color mode you like- black & white, color, & vintage sepia.
 You also have the option to print with the Polaroid Classic Border Logo or without.
-You can chose a time stamp or no time stamp.
+Furthermore, you can chose a time stamp or no time stamp.
 You will love the ZINK® Zero Ink technology for instantly printing your photos straight from the camera’s built-in printer.
 And the best part is, the instant Polaroid pictures print on Zink paper which has an adhesive backing, turning your photos into stickers which you can use to decorate any living space, laptop, or scrapbook!
 They are perfect for dorm rooms and lockers.

 Where To Get A Polaroid?